ehmatthes/sitka_irg_analysis/README.md

 ~$ git clone https://github.com/ehmatthes/sitka_irg_analysis.git
 ```

-- Open a terminal in the project directory, create a Python virtual environment, activate it, and install the required packages:
+- Open a terminal in the *sitka_irg_analysis* directory, create a Python virtual environment, activate it, and install the required packages:

 ```
 ~$ cd sitka_irg_analysis/